yyamamoto79/guetzli-cuda-opencl/README.md

     *   On Arch Linux, do `pacman -S libjpeg`.
     *   On Alpine Linux, do `apk add libjpeg`.
 2. Edit `premake5.lua`, add `defines {"__SUPPORT_FULL_JPEG__"}` and `links { "jpeg" }` under `filter "action:gmake"`.
 Then do `premake5 --os=linux gmake` to update the makefile.
-3. Run `make` and expect the binary to be created in `bin/Release/guetzli`
+3. Run `make` and wait the binary to be created in `bin/Release/guetzli`
 ### On Windows
 1. Install `libjpeg-turbo` using vcpkg: `.\vcpkg install libjpeg-turbo`
 2. Open the Visual Studio project and add `__SUPPORT_FULL_JPEG__` to preprocessor definitions in the project `Property Pages`.
-3. Build it.
+3. Build.